-- 158. The OfS is likely to have a number of applications for registration at any one time and has a duty to consider using its resources in an efficient and effective way.
+156. The OfS is likely to have a number of applications for registration at any one time and has a duty to consider using its resources in an efficient and effective way.
 In prioritising applications for assessment, we will exercise reasonable judgement and deal with all applications on a case-by-case basis.
-However, our assessment is likely to take significantly longer than shown in the timetable above where a provider: - does not submit an application which allows us to make an assessment against the initial conditions of registration - does not engage with us responsively during the assessment process (if, for example, it asks for an extended period to respond to queries or provide additional information) - submits an application that is particularly complex, including where judgements about whether the initial conditions are satisfied are finely balanced. - 159.
-In those circumstances you should plan for the possibility that it could take more than a calendar year to reach a final decision. - 160.
-A provisional decision to refuse registration is likely to further extend this timescale.
+However, our assessment is likely to take significantly longer than shown in the timetable above where a provider:

+- does not submit an application which allows us to make an assessment against the initial conditions of registration - does not engage with us responsively during the assessment process (if, for example, it asks for an extended period to respond to queries or provide additional information) - submits an application that is particularly complex, including where judgements about whether the initial conditions are satisfied are finely balanced. - seeks to amend timelines for the assessment of quality and standards after these have been confirmed.
+We expect a provider to meet the timelines for an assessment set out at the beginning of the process, including payment of assessment fees.
+Any changes after the assessment process has begun is likely to result in significant delay and may incur further costs to the provider. - 157.
+In those circumstances you should plan for the possibility that it could take more than a calendar year to reach a final decision. - 158.
+A provisional decision to refuse registration is likely to further extend this timescale. - 159.
+If you are intending to submit an application to register at the same time as an application for degree awarding powers (DAPs)38 and delivery of your business plan relies on successfully obtaining both registration and DAPs you should contact us before submitting any application to discuss likely timelines for decisions.
+We would not normally expect to start a DAPs assessment before completing our assessment of all initial conditions of registration, including conditions B7 and B8.
+This is to avoid a situation in which a provider is unsuccessful in its application for registration but has, nevertheless, already committed time and paid fees for a DAPs assessment. - 160.
+In our 'Consultation on quality and standards conditions: Analysis of responses to consultation and decision^{39'} (para 32-33) we set out our approach to the use of expert academic judgement.
+Where we consider that we need to recruit academic assessors with particular expertise to complete an assessment for a provider this may result in an extended timeline.
+We will contact you if this is the case.